Key Takeaways

 What Is a Thermostat Setback?

 A thermostat setback is a strategy used to reduce energy costs while maintaining a comfortable home environment.
-The idea behind the process is to reduce the amount of energy needed for heating (or cooling) when it’s not absolutely necessary, such as late at night or when you are away from home.
+The idea behind the process is to use less energy during certain times, such as when you are away or asleep.
 This can be done manually or through an automated system, depending on the type of thermostat used.

-Thermostat setback also involves keeping your thermostat at a lower temperature in winter and higher in summer.
-As your unit isn’t cycling on/off way too often, it helps to reduce your energy bills.
+Thermostat setback also involves keeping your thermostat at a lower temperature in winter and a higher temperature in summer.
+Since your unit isn’t cycling on/off as often, it helps reduce your energy bills.

 How Do Thermostat Setbacks Help Conserve Energy & Lower Your Bills?